 The old adage “when it rains, it pours,” may seem a bit too upbeat when it comes to family crises, so I am forced, here, to reflect on my internal, bittersweet response to so many in my family getting sick.
 It started with me in May with a multi-viral infection that lasted three weeks.

 My doctor told me it was serious, and then blew me off when I needed the most attention, while my family watched me 24/7 until I was well again.
 Then my dog got sick because I wasn’t caring for him.
 No one knew he needed a daily allergy pill, poor doggie.

 If it all had stopped right there, I would’ve counted my blessings but it didn’t.
 My aunt, from Northern Virginia, a lifelong nonsmoker was found to have cancer in one of her lungs.
 My cousin from Hollywood, Florida, a healthy eater by all standards, became ill with “nonspecific” symptoms.

 A sister with breast cancer, not interested in chemo.
 An aunt with shingles.
 A mother, who went into the hospital shortly after this news was revealed, was diagnosed pneumonia that led to sepsis that led to a heart attack, all the while, according to doctors, without an ounce of heart disease.

-My uncle, Tinito, who died from who-knows-what in the wake of Hurricane Irma in Puerto Rico, was dead for how-many-days when my other uncle Tin, pronounced ting, found him decomposing in his kitchen.
+My uncle, Tinito, who died from who-knows-what in the wake of Hurricane Maria in Puerto Rico, one of the 3,000 dead for how-many-days when my other uncle, Tin, pronounced teeng, found him decomposing in his kitchen.
 Because everything is so backed up in P.R., no one knows when he will be buried.

 Then, as if all this wasn’t enough for one year, a close cousin of mine who I was close to, named Denise Torres Leakakos, also died.
 She was only 51.

 You’re forewarned, gentle reader: Here’s where my bitter takes over my sweet.
 I’m about to get tough here.